TatyanaVORONOVA/TatyanaVORONOVA/README.md

-## I'm a Data Scientist
+## I'm a Data Analyst
 - 💻 I really love working with data
-- 👩‍🎓 I have a master's degree in data science
+- 👩‍🎓 I am the master of business informatics
-- 🧪 I used  machine learning  in medicine
 - 💳 I have experience in banking analytics
 - 📚 I am constantly learning new things